U.S. Crude-Oil Stockpiles Likely to Fall in DOE Data, Analysts Say -- Update | MarketScreener

 U.S. crude-oil stockpiles are expected to decrease from the previous week in data due Wednesday from the U.S. Energy Department, according to a survey of analysts and traders by The Wall Street Journal.

-Estimates from 11 analysts and traders showed U.S. oil inventories are projected to have fallen by 600,000 barrels in the week ended Aug.
-6, with eight analysts forecasting a decline and three expecting an increase.
-The forecasts ranged from a decline of 2.4 million barrels to an increase of 4.2 million barrels.
+Estimates from 10 analysts and traders showed U.S. oil inventories are projected to have fallen by 1.3 million barrels in the week ended Aug.
+13, with seven analysts forecasting a decline and three expecting an increase.
+The forecasts ranged from a decline of 4 million barrels to an increase of 1 million barrels.

 The closely watched survey from the DOE's Energy Information Administration is scheduled for release at 10:30 a.m.
 ET Wednesday.

-Refinery use likely rose by 0.4 percentage point to 91.7% of capacity.
-Forecasts range from unchanged to a 0.8 percentage-point increase.
+Refinery use likely rose by 0.2 percentage point to 92% of capacity.
+Forecasts range from a decrease of 0.4 percentage point to a 1 percentage point increase.
 Two analysts didn't make a forecast.

-The American Petroleum Institute, an industry group, said late Tuesday that its own data for the week showed an 816,000-barrel decrease in crude supplies, a 1.1-million-barrel fall in gasoline stocks and a 673,000-barrel rise in distillate inventories, according to a source.
+The American Petroleum Institute, an industry group, said late Tuesday that its own data for the week showed a 1.2-million-barrel decrease in crude supplies, a 2-million-barrel drop in gasoline stocks and a 502,000-barrel increase in distillate inventories, according to a source.

 Note: Numbers in millions of barrels, with the exception